Thrishanth237/Ex.No.9.PE/README.md

 ## Prompt 1

-> **"A driverless electric car driving on a city road with other vehicles during the daytime."**
+> **"A delivery drone flying over a city and carrying a package during the daytime."**

 ### Observation

-The basic prompt identifies the main concept of autonomous driving but does not provide sufficient information about the road layout, traffic, camera position, vehicle behavior, lighting, or surroundings.
+The basic prompt identifies the main concept of drone delivery but does not provide sufficient information about the drone movement, environment, camera position, lighting, package, or delivery behavior.

 ---